 "Luxury will come back," said Alexis Hampton, the noted interior designer who introduced a new collection for Hickory Chair, "but the display of it will be more discreet."

 What was on display around town seemed to fall into several broad buckets, design-wise:

-• What’s in a name remained a popular activity for suppliers with famous brands—Lauren Ralph Lauren, B. Smith, Candace Olson—turning up in new places while debuts from some furniture newbies—Thom Filicia and the previously mentioned Alexis Hampton—made their maiden High Point voyages.
+o What's in a name remained a popular activity for suppliers with famous brands--Lauren Ralph Lauren, B. Smith, Candace Olson--turning up in new places while debuts from some furniture newbies--Thom Filicia and the previously mentioned Alexis Hampton--made their maiden High Point voyages.